Clinical Significance of Apoptosis Marker Caspase-3, Tumor Marker CEA, and Electrolyte Imbalance in Breast Cancer Patients Casp3-CEA in BC

 Abstract

-Background: Reliable biomarkers are essential for the early diagnosis and monitoring of breast cancer.
-This study evaluates serum levels of caspase-3, carcinoembryonic antigen (CEA), and electrolytes in a cohort of healthy individuals and breast cancer patients before and after treatment.
+Background: Reliable circulating biomarkers remain clinically important in the evaluation of breast cancer.
+This cross-sectional study assessed serum caspase-3, carcinoembryonic antigen (CEA), and certain electrolyte parameters in a control group of healthy individuals and breast cancer patients at different clinical stages.

 References